How to upholster a simple armless chair

 7. “Release cuts” are needed so the fabric can be pushed around corners of leg posts.
 To do these, cut in from the edge of the fabric to the point where the fabric hits the post.

 8. Fold in corners neatly and staple down.
-Cut excess fabric from inside fold to reduce bulk.
+Cut excess fabric from inside the fold to reduce bulk.

 10. Add buttons now if you wish, using a long button needle and tough nylon twine.